SCIENTIFIC VASTU | SITE ORIENTATION | An Architect Explains

 According to Vastu Shastra, orientation of a Site is one of the most important criteria to be considered when selecting a Site.
 Vastu Shastra lays down guidelines to aid you in the Selection of a Site with the ideal ‘Orientation’.

+Listed here, are some of the Vastu Guidelines for a Pooja room.
 Since Vastu is a science, every guideline is based on logic and reasoning.
-As an Architect, I have attempted to explain these guidelines rationally and scientifically, so that you can decide what you want to follow and what you don’t, instead of blindly following them like a superstition.
+As an Architect, I have attempted to explain each of these guidelines rationally and scientifically under the following headings, so that you have a choice and can decide what you want to follow or don’t instead of looking at Vastu as a superstition:

 Site Orientation means the position of the Site with respect to the Cardinal directions (or the points of the Compass).
 The Site’s orientation is identified by the direction that the front of the Site faces.
 When you stand in the Site and face the road, the directon you face is said to be the Site’s orientation.
 So, a Site with a road in the North, is called a North facing Site.